ErgastiAlex/UTK_FaceComparison/readme.md

 The model is saved as `models\ResNetClassifier_ResNet18_hidden\best_model.pth`

-Looking at the loss, it doesn’t improve after some epochs, this is probably caused by a weight decay parameters to high that doesn’t allow the model to learn well.
+Looking at the loss, it doesn’t improve after some epochs, this is caused by a weight decay parameters to high that doesn’t allow the model to learn well.
 Hence, the weight decay proposed by the autotune could not be the optimal one.
+Indeed the same model trained with smaller weight decay achives a smaller loss.

 ### Comparison with and without hidden layers